GeminiSaeed/Average_Quantity/README.md

 ## Overview
-This Python script, `Average_Quantity.py`, processes a collection of CSV files which in our example here is representing flow field data from Computational Fluid Dynamics (CFD) simulations.
+This Python script, `Average_Quantity.py`, processes a collection of CSV files which in our example here is representing flow field data from a Computational Fluid Dynamics (CFD) simulation.
 It computes the average of each column to create a representative dataset and visualizes the averaged velocity field in 3D.
+This script can be applied to any sorts of data processing.
+A complemetary pdf file "Report.pdf" is also provided for the better implication of such code.

 ## Usage
 Place the script in the same directory as the `Data` folder containing your CSV files.
 Ensure the file naming follows a consistent pattern (e.g., `1.csv`, `2.csv`, ..., `n.csv`).
 Run the script to generate the `Result.csv` file with the averaged data.

 ## Visualization